GDPR

 ICS

-Cheminės dirvožemio charakteristikos (1) Acid secondary cells and batteries (1) Acoustics in building.
-Sound insulation (1) Adhesives (1) Aerospace electric equipment and systems (11) Alarm and warning systems (1) Application of information technology in general (1) Audio, video and audiovisual systems in general (1) Biology.
-Botany.
-Zoology (2) Cableway equipment (1) Ceilings.
-Floors.
-Stairs (1) Cereals, pulses and derived products (2) Chemical analysis (1) Chemical analysis of metals (1) Chemical laboratories.
-Laboratory equipment (2) Chemicals for purification of water (1) Cleanrooms and associated controlled environments (3) Company organization and management in general (1) Concrete and concrete products (4) Construction materials in general (2) Contractual aspects (1) Cooking ranges, working tables, ovens and similar appliances (3) Cookware, cutlery and flatware (1) Cranes (2) Cryogenic vessels (1) Diagnostic equipment (1) Domestic safety (6) Doors and windows (1) Ecolabelling (1) Electric heaters (2) Electric road vehicles (1) Electric tools (2) Electric traction equipment (1) Electroacoustics (1) Electromechanical components in general (1) Electronic components in general (1) Emission (1) Enamels (1) Environmental testing (1) Examination of biological properties of water (1) Exploratory, drilling and extraction equipment (1) Explosives.
-Pyrotechnics and fireworks (1) External sewage systems (1) External water conveyance systems (1) Fertilizers (7) Fibre optic interconnecting devices (5) Fibre optic systems in general (1) Fibres and cables (1) Fire protection (1) Fire-resistance of building materials and elements (1) Fixed resistors (3) Floor coverings (3) Fluid systems and components for general use (Vocabularies) (1) Footwear (2) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
-Steam engines (1) General methods of tests and analysis for food products (1) Governance and ethics (1) Head protective equipment (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (2) Identification cards.
+Hidrologinės dirvožemio savybės (1) Kiti su dirvožemio kokybe susiję standartai (1) Biologinės dirvožemio savybės (1) Žemės ūkis (Žodynai) (1) Acoustics in building.
+Sound insulation (1) Additive manufacturing (1) Advanced ceramics (2) Aerospace electric equipment and systems (6) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Aluminium products (1) Anaesthetic, respiratory and reanimation equipment (3) Automatic controls for household use (1) Biobased products (1) Biological evaluation of medical devices (1) Bolts, screws, studs (1) Cableway equipment (2) Cereals, pulses and derived products (1) Cloud computing (2) Company organization and management in general (1) Components and accessories in general (1) Concrete and concrete products (1) Corrosion of metals (1) Cranes (1) Cryogenic vessels (2) Disinfectants and antiseptics (1) Domestic safety (4) Earthworks.
+Excavations.
+Foundation construction.
+Underground works (1) Electric furnaces (2) Electric heaters (3) Electric road vehicles (1) Electric tools (3) Electrical and electronic equipment (1) Electrical apparatus for explosive atmospheres (2) Electrical engineering in general (3) Electricity supply systems (1) Electroacoustics (2) Electronic components in general (1) Emission (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (3) Examination of physical properties of water (1) Examination of water in general (1) Explosives.
+Pyrotechnics and fireworks (5) External sewage systems (1) Fertilizers (3) Fibre optic interconnecting devices (3) Fibre optic systems in general (1) Fire protection (1) Fissile materials and nuclear fuel technology (1) Fixed resistors (1) Floor coverings (2) Fuel systems (1) Furniture (2) Fuses and other overcurrent protection devices (1) Gas cylinders (2) Gas pressure vessels, gas cylinders (1) Gases for industrial application (1) Geometrical Product Specification (GPS) (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (1) Identification cards.
 Chip cards.
-Biometrics (1) Immunity (2) In vitro diagnostic test systems (1) Industrial trucks (1) Iron and steel products in general (1) IT applications in health care technology (2) IT applications in transport (10) IT Security (11) Jewellery (6) Leather and furs (2) Low voltage switchgear and controlgear (1) Machine tools in general (1) Management of human resources (2) Management systems (2) Materials and components for railway engineering (1) Mechanical structures for electronic equipment (1) Mechanical testing of metals (3) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (2) Non-destructive testing of metals (1) Non-ferrous alloys in general (1) Nuclear power plants.
-Safety (6) Optic amplifiers (1) Other buildings (2) Other graphical symbols (1) Other services (1) Outdoor and water sports equipment (2) Physicochemical methods of analysis (1) Piezoelectric devices (1) Pipeline components and pipelines in general (1) Pipelines and its parts for district heat (3) Pipes and fittings of other materials (1) Plastics fittings (1) Plastics pipes (1) Plug-and-socket devices.
-Connectors (1) Power transmission and distribution lines (1) Product life-cycles (1) Products of the chemical industry (1) Protection against dangerous goods (1) Radiation measurements (1) Radiographic equipment (1) Rails and railway components (1) Railway engineering in general (1) Railway rolling stock in general (3) Relays (2) Research and development (1) Rotating machinery in general (2) Safety of machinery (2) Small craft (1) Small kitchen appliances (2) Solar energy engineering (1) Sterilization and disinfection in general (1) Substations.
-Surge arresters (1) Surface preparation (2) Switches (2) Syringes, needles and catheters (2) Technical product documentation (3) TELECOMMUNICATIONS.
-AUDIO AND VIDEO ENGINEERING (5) Telecontrol.
-Telemetering (1) Thermal and sound insulating materials (1) Tractive stock (5) Transfusion, infusion and injection equipment (1) Valves in general (1) Water supply systems (1) Welding equipment (1) Wind turbine energy systems (1) Wood-based panels in general (1) Wood-protecting chemicals (5)
+Biometrics (1) Immunity (1) Indoor sports equipment (2) Information technology (Vocabularies) (1) Insulating materials in general (1) Insulation systems (1) IT applications in transport (11) IT Security (10) Jewellery (6) Ladders (1) Lamps in general (1) Low voltage switchgear and controlgear (2) Management systems (2) Materials and articles in contact with foodstuffs (2) Medical equipment in general (1) Medical microbiology (1) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (3) Non-destructive testing (3) Non-destructive testing of metals (1) Other semiconductor devices (1) Outdoor and water sports equipment (1) Petroleum products and natural gas handling equipment (1) Piezoelectric devices (1) Pipeline components and pipelines in general (6) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Plastics pipes (2) Power transmission and distribution lines (2) Printed circuits and boards (1) Protection of and in buildings (1) Public buildings (2) Radiation measurements (1) Radiographic equipment (1) Railway rolling stock in general (2) Reactor engineering (1) Rectifiers.
+Converters.
+Stabilized power supply (2) Relays (1) Safety of machinery (1) Sensory analysis (2) Small craft (2) Small kitchen appliances (2) Software (1) Solar energy engineering (1) Solid fuels (1) Sterilized packaging (3) Substations.
+Surge arresters (1) Surface preparation (2) Surface treatment (1) Switches (1) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
+AUDIO AND VIDEO ENGINEERING (11) Telecontrol.
+Telemetering (1) Temperature-measuring instruments (1) Trailing stock (1) Valves in general (1) Washers and other locking elements (1) Wind turbine energy systems (1) Wood-based panels in general (1)